djbrieck/brieckspro/content/posts/IHG_CaptivePortal_stuck/index.md

 What eventually worked was doing the following:

-1. Clicked cancel to close the stuck captive portal window.
+1. Clicked cancel to close the not working captive portal window.

 1. Opened System Preferences